Hallucination (artificial intelligence): Mitigation methods

-The hallucination phenomenon is still not completely understood.
-Researchers have proposed that hallucinations are inevitable and are an innate limitation of large language models.
-Therefore, there is still ongoing research to try to mitigate its occurrence.
-Particularly, it was shown that language models not only hallucinate but also amplify hallucinations, even for those which were designed to alleviate this issue.
+As of 2025, there is still ongoing research to try to mitigate the occurrence of hallucinations.
+Research in 2022 has shown that language models not only hallucinate but also amplify hallucinations, even for those which were designed to alleviate this issue.
 Researchers from OpenAI wrote that hallucinations occur because the training and evaluation of LLMs reward guessing over acknowledging uncertainty, and proposed modifying the scoring of benchmarks.

+Researchers have proposed a variety of mitigation measures, including getting different chatbots to debate one another until they reach consensus on an answer and neuro-symbolic architectures with formal knowledge bases and inference engines.

 Ji et al. divide common mitigation methods into two categories: data-related methods and modeling and inference methods.
 Data-related methods include building a faithful dataset, cleaning data automatically, and information augmentation by augmenting the inputs with external information.
 Model and inference methods include changes in the architecture (either modifying the encoder, attention, or the decoder in various ways); changes in the training process, such as using reinforcement learning; and post-processing methods that can correct hallucinations in the output.

-Researchers have proposed a variety of mitigation measures, including getting different chatbots to debate one another until they reach consensus on an answer.
-Another approach proposes to actively validate the correctness corresponding to the low-confidence generation of the model using web search results.
-They have shown that a generated sentence is hallucinated more often when the model has already hallucinated in its previously generated sentences for the input, and they are instructing the model to create a validation question checking the correctness of the information about the selected concept using Bing search API.
-An extra layer of logic-based rules was proposed for the web search mitigation method, by using different ranks of web pages as a knowledge base, which differ in hierarchy.
-When there are no external data sources available to validate LLM-generated responses (or the responses are already based on external data as in RAG), model uncertainty estimation techniques from machine learning may be applied to detect hallucinations.
-Another proposal includes a two-phase framework that detects hallucinations in LLM-generated content via unsupervised screening and LLM validation.